SAP Articles

 Mistake #1: Expensive Overengineering

-This one is surprisingly common.
-Teams get pulled into building out workflows that match every exception, every legacy process, and every “what if.”
-Before long, the system becomes heavier than it needs to be.
+This one shows up more often than people expect.
+Teams start designing workflows that account for every exception, every legacy habit, and every “what if” scenario.
+Before long, the system is far heavier than it needs to be.

-Example – I once worked with a distribution company that added six approval layers in their purchase flow.
-None of it was required.
-It just felt safer to them.
-They later admitted it slowed them down more than it protected them.
+I remember working with a distribution company that added six approval layers into their purchase flow.
+None of it was truly required.
+It just felt safer.
+Later they admitted it slowed them down more than it protected them.

 Mistake #2: Ignoring Change Management

-ERP implementation mistakes are rarely technical.
-They are usually human.
-Change management gets underestimated, or worse, ignored altogether.
+Most ERP failures are not technical, they are human.
+Change management often gets underestimated, or ignored altogether.

 Mistake #3: Choosing Brand Over Fit

-• Prioritize usability and stakeholder feedback over feature lists.
+• Prioritize usability and stakeholder feedback over long feature lists.

-• Use continuous stakeholder engagement from day one through post go-live.
+• Keep stakeholders engaged from design through post go-live.

 Common Mistakes I’ve Seen in ERP Projects (and How to Avoid Them)